About Title IX @ WSSU

 Provide assurances to federal funding agencies that it doesn't discriminate upon notice of federal award; and

-have conducted a self-evaluation within a year of the effective date of the Regs.
+have conducted a self-evaluation within a year of the effective date of the regulations.
 (1975)

 Every year, the EEO/AA Office in conjunction with Legal Affairs will request a compliance update from each of the affected University officials.
 These updates will serve two purposes: